 Life Lessons: The Well-Rounded Approach to Financial Education

 Contrary to what most may believe, the start of financial education begins with the understanding of a few life fundamentals: honesty, responsibility, and gratitude.
-These principles build knowledge beyond just dollars and cents; it lays the foundation for your child to reach financial success.
+These principles build knowledge beyond just dollars and cents; it lays the foundation for your child to achieve financial success.

 Build a Foundation on Honesty

 It’s natural for children to fib from time to time, but teaching them the importance of telling the truth (no matter what), will help them build integrity in their life and in their finances.
 Having honest conversations with your children about the value of money and why parents may not be able to afford to pay for all the things they want, can help them better understand the concept of earning, saving, and spending.
-These types of conversations build empowerment that allows your child to be more comfortable with discussing financial issues and goals.
+These types of conversations build empowerment that enables your child to be more comfortable financial issues and goals.

 Responsibility Beyond Finances

 One of the best financial education lessons you can teach your child doesn't have to do with finances at all.
-Cultivating responsibility in other areas of your child's life such as putting away their toys, feeding a pet, or watering a plant develops traits that lead to responsible money management habits.
+Cultivating responsibility in other areas of your child's life such as putting away their toys, feeding a pet, or watering a plant develops traits that can lead to responsible money management habits.
 For example, you can explain to your child how not putting away toys can lead to them to getting misplaced and replacing them will cost money.
-Illustrating real life examples of how responsible actions effect finances will teach your child accountability with managing their money.
+Illustrating real life examples of how responsible actions impact finances will teach your child accountability with managing their money.

 Gratitude and Its Connection to Wealth